caolan/nodeunit/README.md

 Running Tests
 -------------

-nodeunit comes with a basic command-line test runner, which exists in the lib folder.
+nodeunit comes with a basic command-line test runner, which can be installed using 'make install'.
 Example usage:

-    node nodeunit/lib/testrunner.js testmodule1.js testfolder [...]
+    nodeunit testmodule1.js testfolder [...]

 The testrunner uses color output, because I think that's more fun :) I intend to add a no-color option in future.
 To give you a feeling of the fun you'll be